 EveryMundo’s airTRFX fare marketing platform enables an airline to launch and manage dedicated webpages for every destination, route, origin, event, interest, and other flight research and purchase criteria (in any language and market and on any device).

 At the heart of the airTRFX platform is its self-reliant ability to power dynamic fares on all of its pages. airTRFX pages comprise standard and custom dynamic fare modules, such as top deals modules, low fare histograms and calendars, fare filter tools, and any other fare visualization conceived by our airline partners.

-It is important to any current or prospective user of airTRFX that she/he understands how EveryMundo collects, manages, and disseminates fares, and the measurement of accuracy we undertake.
+It is important for any current or prospective user of airTRFX to understand how EveryMundo collects, manages, and disseminates fares, and the measurement of accuracy we undertake.

 An airline places FareNet on the flight selection pages of its booking engine, and EveryMundo “recycles” the content shown to actual booking engine entrants.
 Because of the cutting edge big data aggregation and processing system built and managed by EveryMundo (known as DataCore™), when FareNet collects information, EveryMundo is able to disseminate that information in real-time.

 The ongoing fare update process executed by EveryMundo via FareNet is at the heart of the accuracy measurement and management of the dynamic fare content on airTRFX.